LBNL-UCB-STI/beam/docs/about.rst

 * **Open Source Code and Data** BEAM is released under a permissive open source license.
 The code can be copied, modified, and/or used for any purpose.
 In addition, we publish all of the data necessary to do production runs of BEAM.
 In other words, anyone can run the same BEAM scenarios that we use for our own projects and research activities.
 At the moment this consists of a San Francisco Bay Area application that has been calibrated and validated for use by the U.S. DOE's SMART Mobility Consortium.

-* **Cloud Deployable** BEAM has been designed to integrate with Amazon Web Services including a framework to automatically deploy simulation runs to the cloud, to monitor those runs in real-time, and then upload results to S3 for permanent storage.
+* **Cloud Deployable** BEAM has been designed to integrate with Amazon Web Services including a framework to automatically deploy simulation runs to the cloud, to monitor those runs in real-queueStartTime, and then upload results to S3 for permanent storage.
 An amazon EC2 snapshot capable of running BEAM can be made available to interested users upon request.

 .. _Akka: https://akka.io/